Boudoir Q&A – Ahnvee Photography

 First and foremost, this session is for you.
 A lot of people get it done for their significant others and give them as gifts but you will learn within the first thirty minutes that this whole experience is for you.
 You’re going to gain confidence; you’re going to feel empowered and look at yourself in a better light.

 That being said, you don’t have to share any of your images with the world.
 If you feel that you want to speak about your experience and how it changed you, how it gave you the confidence to show off how beautiful your body is and how sexy you can be in your own skin, then you absolutely can.
-I do not share anything publicly because I would probably have people reporting or flagging the photos for nudity on social media (depending on the photo).
+I do not share anything publicly because I would probably have people reporting or flagging the photos for nudity on social media.
 I do have a secret boudoir group but I have never shared a picture in there; my clients have shared their own pictures.
 It is completely up to you if you want to share your images or not, but I keep it very secretive and private.

 What if I have acne, cellulite, scars, or stretch marks during my boudoir session?
 Will there be retouching?

 The whole experience starts from the time you book.
 We talk about what to wear to hide certain parts of your body and what poses we’re going to do to hide certain parts of your body if you want to conceal anything.
 We talk about all of that so you and I are both prepared and can go straight into the amazing stuff.